SchweizerischeBundesbahnen/esta-webjs-extensions/README.md

 })
 export class SampleComponent{

-    constructor(private authService: EstaAuthService){
+    constructor(private authService: AuthService){
     }
 }
 ```

 ### Authentication Service
-The Authentication Service provides the nescessary API to interact with
+The Authentication Service provides the necessary API to interact with
 the authentication module.

 | Method                                   	| Description                                                                                                                                                                                                                                                                                                                                                                                                 	|